akehn24/coding-cookbook/README.md

-# coding-grimoire
+# Coding Grimoire
-A Cookbook storing coding recipes as I go on my coding adventure.
+A Grimoire for storing programming concepts as I go on my coding adventure.

 I found the programming Cookbook Method after buying a Humble Bundle of coding language Cookbooks and looking into what they actually were.
-I found the [Dev_Dungeon](https://www.devdungeon.com/cookbook) and loved the suggestion of making my own.
+It led me to the [Dev_Dungeon](https://www.devdungeon.com/cookbook) and I realized after reading it over that I had already been doing this for a few years off and on in a OneNote notebook.
+What better way to practice version control and actually coding out these examples (that were just images in the OneNote) than to do it on GitHub?
+I'm going to use this opportunity to build my programming knowledge and coding skills for now and the future.
 \
 \
+From Dev_Dungeon:
-"The Cookbook Method is the process of learning a programming language by building up a repository of small programs that implement specific programming concepts."
+>"The Cookbook Method is the process of learning a programming >language by building up a repository of small programs that >implement specific programming concepts."

-John "NanoDano" Leon
+>John "NanoDano" Leon

 ---
 ## Procedure